 - National Day of Action against

 Bullying and Violence

 - International Day for the Elimination of Racial Discrimination

 - Harmony Day

 - Anniversary of Native Title Recognition for Gunditimara

-- Budj Bim, ancient engineering

-pioneers & world heritage listing
+- Budj Bim, ancient engineering pioneers & world heritage listing

-- New: Tune into the Arts
+- Tune into the Arts and Online

 Focused on Aboriginal Histories and Cultures, the aim of the Koorie Perspectives Bulletin is to highlight Victorian Koorie voices, stories, achievements, leadership and connections, and suggest a range of activities and resources around key dates for starters.
-Of course any of these topics can be taught throughout the school year and we encourage you to use these Bulletins and VAEAI's Koorie Education Calendar for ongoing planning and ideas.
+Of course any of these topics can be taught throughout the school year and we encourage you to use our Koorie Education Resources, Bulletins and VAEAI's Koorie Education Calendar for ongoing planning and ideas.